tonethar/IGME-330-Master/notes/text-5.md

 ## IV.
 2nd Demo Start File

-- Below we will load in a grammar from a JSON object (you could also load it from a file)
+- Below we will load in a grammar from a JSON object (you could also load JSON from a file with `grammar.loadFrom("my-grammar.json", callbackFunction)`)
 - Note that our `<verb-phrase>` *non-terminal* symbol contains 2 more *non-terminal* symbols (`<verb>` and `<pre-determiner>`) that will be expanded until a *terminal* symbol is reached

 **rita-4.html**